Zero Cosmological Constant and Nonzero Dark Energy from Holographic Principle

-Furthermore, the solution suggested in this paper can overcome some difficulties often encountered by conventional approaches based on infrared or ultraviolet modifications of gravity, adjusting initial conditions, or dynamical attractor mechanisms (See \cite{ccreview} for example.).
+Furthermore, the solution above is free from some difficulties often encountered by other approaches such as infrared or ultraviolet modifications of gravity, adjusting initial conditions, or dynamical attractor mechanisms (See \cite{ccreview} for example.).
 They failed to explain both of the early small universe and current large universe and why the QFT vacuum loops or cosmological phase transitions did not curl up the universe.
 Let us discuss these facts in detail.

 First, our approach based on the holographic principle suggests that the energy density from the vacuum loop energy for a quantum field with a UV cutoff energy scale $M$ is $\rho_M=O(M^2 H^2)\ll O(M_P^2 H^2)$ not of $O(M^4)$.
 Since the Friedmann equation is $\rho_{tot}= 3H^2 M_P^2$, the vacuum loop energy is not a dominant contribution to $\rho_{tot}$ unless $M\simeq M_P$.
 Second, our approach could also avoid the issue related to the cosmological phase transitions.
 For example, consider a phase transition of the scalar field field $\phi$ with a thermal effective potential $V(\phi,T)$, showing the transition at the temperature $T=T_c$.
 Then, in conventional approaches even if $\rho_\Lambda$ was set to be $0$ before the transition, during the phase transition the potential could generate temporally the energy difference between the false vacuum and the true vacuum, which is of $-O(T_c^4)=-O(M^2_P H^2)$, where $H$ is the Hubble parameter at the transition.
-This energy difference could act as a negative cosmological constant and make the universe rapidly collapse.
+If the absolute value of energy matters, this energy difference could act as a negative cosmological constant and make the universe rapidly collapse.
 However, in our theory there is always positive $O(M^2_P H^2)$ dark energy that could cancel the negative energy term and prevent the collapse.
-Therefore, in our theory, the zero cosmological constant does not make a problem during the cosmological evolution.
 Third, unlike the dynamical attractor theories, our theory does not directly rely on the contributions of matters to energy-momentum tensor and hence we do not need a feedback mechanism adjusting $\rho_\Lambda$ to precision $10^{-120}$ as long as the horizon radius is $O(H^{-1})$.